Fantasy football (gridiron): Complementary and derivative industries

+Popular culture

+Fantasy football has occasionally featured as a theme or plot point in popular media.
+The FX show The League, once described as a prime example of "fantasy football hooliganism," depicts six friends competing in a fantasy football league.
+The show ran for seven seasons from 2009 to 2015 and featured frequent cameos from then-current and former NFL players.

+In 2019, For The Win profiled a pair of exclusive and highly competitive celebrity leagues, Bloodsport and the AGBO Superhero League.
+Both leagues were created by figures associated with the Marvel Cinematic Universe and counted numerous actors, including Robert Downey Jr., Chris Hemsworth, and Tom Holland, as members.
+In the AGBO league, each participant played for a share of $100,000 to be donated to the charitable organization of their choice.

 Gambling

 Fantasy sports are generally considered to be a form of gambling, though they are far less strictly regulated than other forms of sports betting.
+Unlike traditional sports betting, fantasy football has historically been viewed as a "game of skill," rather than a "game of chance," thus exempting it from gambling bans and regulations in many jurisdictions.
 In the United States, Montana is the only state with a prohibition against online fantasy sports that is codified in statute.
 Louisiana and Arizona, states with bans previously not explicitly outlined by law, launched online fantasy offerings in their states in 2021.
-In contrast, as of January 2022, only 30 US states have operational legalized sports betting.
-Unlike traditional sports betting, fantasy football is generally viewed as a "game of skill," rather than a "game of chance," thus exempting it from gambling bans and regulations in many jurisdictions.

-As of January 2022, daily fantasy sports operate in 45 US states, as well as in several other countries around the world.

-According to a 2019 study by the FSGA, 19% of American adults participate in sports betting, and the same percentage of American adults participate in fantasy sports.
+As of July 2025, daily fantasy sports sites operate in 45 US states, as well as in several other countries around the world.
+According to a 2023 survey by the FSGA, 23% of American adults participate in sports betting, while 19% of American adults participate in fantasy sports.